SergheiMihailov/adapt_med_seg/blogpost.md

 </table>

-### Datasets

-We chose to focus on prostate MRI data, as there are several datasets avaiable amounting to over 400 annotated volumes, and the prostate is a well-defined structure that is easy to segment.
-We have developed a pre-processing pipeline, and pre-processed MSD, PROMISE12, SAML and T2W datasets in a format compatible with SegVol.

 ## Results
 Based on preliminary evaluation, we have reproduced SegVol performance on CT and MRI data, obtaining results as reporting in the SegVol paper.